Nikhil-Singh-2503/RDP_stealer/README.md

 Step 5: Now apply some social engineering and bind this file to any other file and whoever clicks on this file you  will get the RDP of that device.

-Step 6: Creditials of Scrapped RDP will be sent to your discord bot whose URL you have provided.
+Step 6: Credentials of Scrapped RDP will be sent to your discord bot whose URL you have provided.

 Step 7: Login with these credentials in your device and add a new Profile in the RDP to get un-noticed by the RDP Owner.